Goldcoast (Switzerland): Goldcoast railway line

-The railway line along the right shore from Zürich to Rapperswil is known as the Goldcoast Express.
-On 26 May 1968 service along this route started with unusual wine-red ‘Mirage’ multiple unit railcars which were capable of operating at high speed.
-This was a further development of the Zürich S-Bahn, which opened in 1990.
+The railway line along the right shore of Lake Zurich, from Zurich to Rapperswil, is known as the Lake Zurich right bank railway line.
+On 26 May 1968 service along this route started with unusual wine-red ‘Mirage’ EMU, which were nicknamed the "Goldcoast Express" (Goldküstenexpress).
+It took the old route of the line via the Letten Tunnel and Zürich Letten station.
+They were capable of operating at high speed.
+It was incorporated into the Zurich S-Bahn, which opened in 1990, and the line is since operated by the S7 service, which uses the whole line, and the S6, S16 and S20 services, which run only on part of the line.